Emulating the Lyman-Alpha forest 1D power spectrum from cosmological simulations: New models and constraints from the

 \Cref{fig:data_fit_FP} (left panel) displays our result when using this additional prior based on \cite{Becker+13}.
-The tension in $A_\mathrm{lya}$ completely disappears ($+0.3\sigma$ with $z<2.6$ included, $+1.2\sigma$ deviation with only data at $z\geq2.6$).
+The tension in $A_\mathrm{lya}$ completely disappears in this case ($+0.3\sigma$) with all data included.
+However, subsets of the data still can show a tension (such as $+1.2\sigma$ when only including data at $z\geq2.6$).
 We therefore conclude that, if the emulator is forced to remain within a regime of a mean transmission that agrees with independent measurements from \cite{Becker+13} and thus lies away from the edge of its prior range, then the tension in $A_\lya$ completely disappears.

-We also note that this same shift (in the $A_\mathrm{lya}$-$A_\tau$ degeneracy direction) is what is observed in \cite[Tab.~3]{Fernandez+23} when cutting the data to $z\geq2.6$, and there leads to the attribution of an internal tension of the data in the lowest redshift bins.
-We instead attribute \enquote{problems} with fitting the low-redshift data to degeneracies in the mean flux, for which applying well motivated priors can restore concordance.
+We also note that this same shift (in the $A_\mathrm{lya}$-$A_\tau$ degeneracy direction) is what is observed in \cite[Tab.~3]{Fernandez+23} when cutting the data to $z\geq2.6$.
+We argue that at least in the case of the Lyssa emulator applying well-motivated priors on the mean flux can restore concordance of the cosmological constraints between high- and low-redshift data.
 We note, however, that unlike \cite{Fernandez+23} we do not see a big difference in the flux slope parameter or the primordial slope when fitting all redshift bins.